insanitybit/dlfile/README.md

     -f, --from <from>    The fully qualified URL with an https scheme to download from [env: FROM=] -t, --to <to>        The file system path, including a file name, for where to write the file to [env: TO=]
 ```

+### Notes
+1. Only downloads over HTTPS
+2. Requires TLS 1.2 or higher
+3. Executes in a seccomp sandbox